Working at Heights | Hazards and Control Measures 2021

 - Industrial trucks

-- Fall protection: training requirements
+- Fall protection:

-- Guarding of machine
+- Guarding of

-- Personal protective and rescue/lifesaving equipment - Eye and face protection
+protective and rescue/lifesaving equipment - Eye and face protection

 Above these identified violations alerting employees